LauraBrogan/pands-project-2019/README.md

 # **Programming and Scripting Project 2019**
 ***********************************************
 <p align="justify">This repository contains my project which will look at Ronald Fishers Iris Flower Data Set.
 It will briefly introduce Ronald Fisher and the data set and it will investigate the data set using python scripts as detailed below.
 This project is for the Programing and Scripting Moudule at GMIT.
-I commenced work on 25th March 2019 and complted the task by the due date of April 28th 2019.
+I commenced work on 25th March 2019 and completed the task by the due date of April 28th 2019.

-I struggeld in the early days of the project trying to get python scripts to read athe csv file correctly.
-This kinda put me off the project a bit initially.  </p>
+I struggeld in the early days of the project trying to get python scripts to read the csv file correctly.
+This kinda put me off the project a bit initially.
+I over came this and have a completed project although maybe a bit basic.  </p>

 [See here for the Project Instructions 2019](https://github.com/ianmcloughlin/project-pands/raw/master/project.pdf)